 Table 3 representation allowed us to showcase the performance disparity between the two models across various instances.
 Notably, our proposed model consistently demonstrated superior predictive capabilities, aligning more accurately with the actual sentiments expressed in the reviews, especially in cases where synonymous expressions were involved.
 By doing so, the model can detect synonyms of aspects in some comments that do not include previous aspect words, showcasing its advanced semantic understanding and improved performance in capturing subtle variations in sentiment expression.
-As it can be seen from the table, in the first review, the ParsBERT model detected 'very positive' for 'Taste' aspect, while the actual label is second review, the proposed model predicts Neutral' for the 'worth buying' aspect, consistent with the actual label, whereas the ParsBERT model predicts 'Negative.'
+As it can be seen from the table, in the first review, the ParsBERT model detected 'very positive' for 'Taste' aspect, while the actual label is 'Neutral,' and our proposed model predicts 'Neutral,' aligning with the actual label.
+In the second review, the proposed model predicts Neutral' for the 'worth buying' aspect, consistent with the actual label, whereas the ParsBERT model predicts 'Negative.'